Snowshoeing

 Ice Fishing

 Try your luck fishing through the ice.
 Some luck, a little skill and a lot of patience are the requirements for a successful ice fishing trip.
 Remember; the fish have to come to you!
 Our area lakes have Rainbow and Lake Trout, Arctic Char and Landlocked Salmon.
-Heated ice fishing tents are provided when the temperatures are frigid or the wind is a bit too much!
+Heated ice fishing tents are provided when the temperatures are frigid, or the wind is a bit too much!

 $125 pp